List of shared parenting legislation: Wisconsin

 In 2000 Wisconsin added two significant legislative changes via the budget bill (ACT 9).
 A presumption that joint custody is in a child's best interest.
 And instructions to maximize the amount of time allotted to both parents.
 The courts in WI prior to this were instructed to not consider gender in custody or placement decisions.
-From actual placement studies done in WI by UW IRP, shared placement doubled in the 90's (from approx 15% to 30% in divorce cases).
-In the first decade of the 2000's thanks partially to the ACT 9 legislative changes, shared placement in divorce cases had increased to 50% (2010).
+From actual placement studies done in WI by UW IRP, shared placement doubled in the 90s (from approx 15% to 30% in divorce cases).
+In the first decade of the 2000s thanks partially to the ACT 9 legislative changes, shared placement in divorce cases had increased to 50% (2010).
 Unmarried parents fared much worse in regards to shared parenting outcomes compared to divorcing parents (only 15% shared in 2008).
-An initial Presumption of Equal Placement bill has been introduced several times in the second decade of the 2000's, but has failed to get significant traction.
+An initial Presumption of Equal Placement bill has been introduced several times in the second decade of the 2000s, but has failed to get significant traction.
 A recent (2019) study again by UW-IRP shows that Wisconsin and Maine have shared parenting outcomes for almost half of divorces, compared to an average of 25% shared placement outcomes in other states.